I graduated in 1997 in 'Furniture

 connected with the field of conservation and restoration.

-traditional experience learning rather than a very valuable addition to
+traditional experience but rather than a very valuable addition to

 I still work with another graduate of the course on occasional large joint projects.

-Experience: I have worked extensively with other established professionals to gain the
+I have worked extensively with other established professionals to

-of clients; dealers, collectors, institutions and the general public.
-Principally
+of clients; dealers, collectors, institutions but mostly the general

-such broad but detailed experience develops an understanding of an
+public.
+Such broad experience develops an understanding of an

 appropriate balance between conservation and restoration in whatever

 Restoration as a profession benefits from a broad knowledge, as well as the practical